tevio/rokaki/docs/index.md

 - Works with PostgreSQL, MySQL, and SQL Server
 - Supports simple and nested filters
-- LIKE-based matching with prefix/suffix/circumfix modes
+- LIKE-based matching with prefix/suffix/circumfix modes (circumfix also accepts synonyms: parafix, confix, ambifix)
 - Array-of-terms matching (adapter-aware)

 Get started below or jump to: